wyozi/drift/README.md

 adipiscing vel enim eu scelerisque.
 ```

+#### Blog post attributes:

-Data set via yaml at the top of a blog post is available on the blog post model.
+Yaml data set at the top of a blog post is available on the blog post model.

 Don't forget to separate yaml data from blog post content with two blank lines!